mess110/mess110.github.io/_posts/2021-01-12-wow-classic.md

 to do so much.
 Right when the guild was formed I got married.
 Right when classic ended for me, I became a father.
 Things lined up amazingly, I consider myself super lucky.
 The people around you, in game and IRL are important.
 Keep your word and always be fair.
 Don't be affraid to delegate and start early.

+There are many things I likely forgot.
+Its probably better, I need to sleep.
+The overall fondness of WoW Classic will stay in my memory.

 Special thanks to Clare.
 My only regret is classic is we didn't clear Naxx together.
 But it has to be bitter.
 For it to be sweet.